Location: St. Paul, Duluth or Appropriate Field Location in Minnesota

 - Proficiency in the understanding and generation of maps, natural resource information, and other spatial data.
 Proficiency with GIS programs.

-Please email resume and cover letter as a single PDF to Sue Martinez at email@example.com by April 17, 2019.
+Please email resume and cover letter as a single PDF to Sue Martinez at firstname.lastname@example.org by noon on June 26, 2019.